ttsiodras/HexSpeak/README.md

 These results more or less match my expectations when I started this Clojure experiment...
-Clojure is much faster than Python, but it's also slower than plain Java.
-PyPy's performance surprised me, to be honest.
+Clojure is much faster than Python, but it's also (much!) slower than plain Java.
+PyPy's performance surprised me (in a good way) - and of course, C++ speed is on a class of its own...
-And of course, C++ speed is on a class of its own - but the code is a mutable mayhem :-)
+*(with the code being a mutable mayhem of interned pointers to chars)* :-)

 ## JMH and Criterium